-The Doctor of Philosophy in Statistics is a four-year program that focuses on training future researchers on theory and methods of statistics.
-Major emphases are placed on probability models and modern computational statistical tools.
-Throughout the program, students are exposed to central ideas of both Bayesian and classical approaches to inference.
-The program integrates the following substantive areas of application into the Program of Work: biology, computer science, economics, education, engineering, government, neuroscience, and psychology.
+The Doctor of Philosophy in Statistics is a four-year program that focuses on training students in the theory and practice of modern statistical science and computation so that they are prepared to make novel contributions to field.
+Major emphasis is placed on training in application-driven methodological research, probability modeling, and statistical computation.
+Throughout the program, students are exposed to central ideas of both Bayesian and classical approaches to statistical inference, as well as statistical machine learning methodology.